Part of the Mahurangi Initiative: A hope-based

 What is good for the Mahurangi is also good for the climate, which makes it easy for us to do to act local.

-My ‘Yes we can’ epiphany was at the 2005 Mahurangi Regatta Prize-Giving & Dance, where the Mahurangi Action Plan was launched.
+My yes-we-can epiphany was at the 2005 Mahurangi Regatta prize giving and dance, where the Mahurangi Action Plan was launched.

 Then it occurred: The community could make this very easy for its district and regional council.
 Make it easy by agreeing on a plan for the Mahurangi, and speaking as one.
 The councils don’t have any particular plan for the catchment and will be more than happy for the wider Mahurangi community to develop a consensus—providing the plan ticks all the boxes.

-So, while I’m not holding my breath for some Kiwi equivelant of the Black Eyed Peas to do us an all singing, all dancing Mahurangi initiative video, I am monumentally re-inspired to create, with a little help, a single page that says it all.
+So, while I’m not holding my breath for some indigenous equivalent of the Black Eyed Peas to do us an all singing, all dancing Mahurangi initiative video, I’m re-inspired to create, with a little help, a single page that says it all.